 - The Family Care Act will help keep working people in their jobs, helping to reduce unemployment.

 - Family Care Days strengthens economic security for working people and their families without requiring employers to provide any additional sick days.

-- Parents with Family Care Days are less likely to send sick child to school, reducing the spread illness in the classroom.
+- Parents with Family Care Days are less likely to send a sick child to school, reducing the spread of illness in the classroom.

-- Parents without Family Care Days are five times more likely to take their child to the emergency room because they were unable schedule a doctor’s visits during normal work hours.
+- Parents without Family Care Days are five times more likely to take their child to the emergency room because they were unable to schedule a doctor’s visit during normal work hours.